-Brewing with a Pressure Gauge
+Brewing with the Pressure Gauge

-The PRO uses a non-spouted portafilter, a so-called “bottomless” or “naked” portafilter.
-Removing the spout(s) provides an unobstructed view of the filter screen where the extraction happens.
+The Classic, Signature and PRO 2 user has the option to brew “naked” or “bottomless” by removing the included spout.
+Brewing without the spout provides an unobstructed view of the filter screen where the extraction happens.
 With the help of a small compact mirror, ideally with 3-5x magnification, you can easily observe the extraction as it occurs.
-This is vital information for determining the evenness of extraction across the entire coffee bed.
-A spouted portafilter hides this.
+This is vital information for determining the evenness of extraction across the entire coffee bed; a spouted portafilter hides this information.

-If you observe regions that are significantly lighter or darker than the average, you have areas of over or under extraction relative to the whole.
+If you observe regions that are significantly lighter or darker than the average, you have areas of over and under extraction relative to the whole.
 This suggests that there may have been issues with your distribution or tamping for that given shot, and that brew water has flowed more easily through some parts of the coffee bed than others due to channels opening up under pressure.

 Two examples of possible profiles to try are shown below.
-One is similar to a conventional straight 9 BAR pump machine while the other a lever.
+One is similar to a conventional straight 9 BAR pump machine while the other is similar to a standard lever machine.
 Using a timing device, attempt to hit the pressure changes at the appropriate time.
-Also notice that in both of these examples, there is a slow ramp up of pressure before peaking at 9 BAR.
-It is believed that the act of ramping slowly as opposed to immediately hitting peak pressure, higher yields can be achieved.
-You will discover that you can grind finer while achieving the same brew ratios obtained from going straight to peak pressure using a coarser grind.
-Where this ability to grind finer really comes in handy is achieving a higher extraction of lighter roast which typically are a challenge to find the right levels of sweetness, acidity and body one is hoping for in an espresso.
+Note that in both of these examples, there is a slow ramp up of pressure before peaking at 9 BAR.
+It is believed that the act of ramping slowly, as opposed to immediately hitting peak pressure, achieves higher extraction yields.
+You will discover that you can grind finer while achieving the same brew times as you would with a straight to peak pressure profile using a coarser grind.
+The ability to grind finer is particularly useful when trying to achieve a higher extraction with lighter roasts, which typically are a challenge to find the right levels of sweetness, acidity and body one is hoping for in an espresso.